The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 What about the other metals, is Bowdens Silver assessing these?

-A comprehensive Health Risk Assessment, separate to the Lead Impact Assessment will be prepared to support the Environmental Impact Statement.
-This study will address existing and proposed levels of metals and metalloids in the environment.
+A comprehensive Health Risk Assessment, separate to the Lead Impact Assessment has been prepared to support the Environmental Impact Statement.
+This study addresses existing and proposed levels of metals and metalloids in the environment.

 We see you are involved with local schools.
 Why?